hpnog/javaDependenceGraph/README.md

 # COMP - JAST2DyPDG

+### Class 3MIEIC01 - Group 4
+    Name: Francisco Pinho, Nr: 201303744, Grade: 17, Contribution: 25%
+    Name: Francisco Rodrigues, Nr: 201305627, Grade: 17, Contribution: 25%
+    Name: João Nogueira, Nr: 201303882, Grade: 17, Contribution: 25%
+    Name: Marta Lopes, Nr: 201208067, Grade: 17, Contribution: 25%

 ## SUMMARY

 This tool is a **Program Dependence Graph** generator for a given input file in the programming language _Java_.
 It's wrapped around an easy to use GUI for a better analysis of the code provided to the application through the intermediate representation of a static **PDG**.

 ### Feature Set: